Brasstown Bald in Hiawassee, Georgia. Photo by Tom Stone

 Where to Eat

-Located at The Ridges Resort, The Oaks Lakeside Kitchen is open for breakfast, lunch and dinner with a menu of items like Brasstown Beef steaks, sweet tea-brined fried chicken, and shrimp and grits.
+Located at The Ridges Resort, The Oaks Lakeside Kitchen is open for breakfast.
 There’s also a dock for boaters.

 Chow down at some of the area’s best eateries.
 Hawg Wild BBQ & Catfish House serves Carolina and Lexington-style barbecue, including ribs, chicken and brisket.
 Choose from various sauces and sides.